ravl1084/R4vim/README.md

 * Provide this functionality for Vim.
 * Simplicity.
 Send commands to R.

+## Bugs
+Bugs/todo's are tracked in this repository via [Bugs Everywhere](http://www.bugseverywhere.org/).

 ## Acknowledgements
 * [Nvim-R](https://github.com/jalvesaq/Nvim-R): for the great syntax highlighting.